Denise Brusveen, Columbia County Board 2026 spring election April 7th

 Work Hard for You

 I am known on the county board for thoroughly researching every item I will need to vote on so that I can truly understand each and every issue and make an informed decision.
-This will never change.
+This will never change even though some consider it a waste of time and prefer that we all just go along with proposals with blind trust in the judgement and agenda of a select few.

 Make Fiscally Responsible Decisions